JuliaLang/julia/README.md

 Now run `make` to build the `julia` executable.
 To perform a parallel build, use `make -j N` and supply the maximum number of concurrent processes.
 (See [Platform Specific Build Notes](https://github.com/JuliaLang/julia#platform-specific-build-notes) for details.)
 When compiled the first time, it will automatically download and build its [external dependencies](#required-build-tools-and-external-libraries).
 This takes a while, but only has to be done once.
-If the defaults in the build do not work for you, and you need to set specific make parameters, you can save them in `Make.user`.
-You can create the file at the root folder of the source if it does not exist.
+If the defaults in the build do not work for you, and you need to set specific make parameters, you can save them in `Make.user`, and place the file in the root of your Julia source.
 The build will automatically check for the existence of `Make.user` and use it if it exists.
-Building Julia requires 1.5GiB of disk space and approximately 700MiB of virtual memory.
+Building Julia requires 5GiB of disk space and approximately 2GiB of virtual memory.

 For builds of julia starting with 0.5.0-dev, you can create out-of-tree builds of Julia by specifying `make O=<build-directory> configure` on the command line.
 This will create a directory mirror, with all of the necessary Makefiles to build Julia, in the specified directory.
 These builds will share the source files in Julia and `deps/srccache`.
 Each out-of-tree build directory can have its own `Make.user` file to override the global `Make.user` file in the top-level folder.